 How Customer Service Affects Business

 Call centers that have historically relied on phone lines will need to take a more comprehensive approach to customer contact through cloud computing.
 Customer retention rates depend heavily on support services.
 Retaining customers only costs about 20% of what it takes to acquire new ones, making it crucial to keep those individuals satisfied to keep them coming back.
 American companies lose about $6.5 billion a month due to service from CSRs that customers perceive as poor.
-Because so much money is being left on the table, nearly 9 in 10 businesses say that they will strive to have a better customer experience than their competitors by 2017.
+Because so much money is being left on the table, nearly 9 in 10 businesses say that they will strive to have a better customer experience than their competitors.

 In addition, customer behavior is important to consider since:

-- Approximately 60% of people expect more than they did last year when it comes to customer service.
+- 60% of people expect more than they did last year when it comes to customer service.

-- Over 70% of people who have a positive experience with a brand’s social presence will likely recommend that company.
+- 70% of people who have a positive experience with a brand’s social presence will likely recommend that company.

 - 95 out of 100 people who have a bad experience with a brand will tell others about it.